davila-vilanova/swift-build-libgit2/README.md

 ```shell
 $ swift package build-libgit2 all all
 ```

-This should generate the libraries and XCFrameworks for `libssl`, `libcrypto`, `libssh2` and `libgit2`, for all supported platforms and architectures.
+This will download the sources and build the libraries and XCFrameworks for `libssl`, `libcrypto`, `libssh2` and `libgit2`, for all supported platforms and architectures.

+The currently downloaded and build versions of the libraries are:
+- openssl (libssl and libcrypto): `openssl-3.5.1`
+- libssh: `libssh2-1.11.1`
+- libgit2: `v1.9.1`

 ### Add binary targets to your package manifest